Weyaaron/nvim-training/Readme.md

 # Roadmap (As of 2023-08)
 - Implement and release tasks that involve changes to the buffer
-- Improve on he progress-communication during a session
+- Improve the progress-communication during a session
-- Improve on the UI
+- Improvements to the UI
+- Implement and document a config

 # [License](/LICENSE)